jekeim/web_chess/README.md

 # web_chess
-chess game playable in the command line built using cpp planning to port the game as a web application
+learning to use git and github by building a command line chess game in cpp planning to port as a webpage